JEN-dotcom/sales-management-system/architecture/Application_Layer.md

   - Description: Retrieve order details by ID.
   - Functionality: Fetches and returns detailed information about a specific order based on its unique identifier.

-- **createOrder(OrderDTO orderDTO):**
+- **createOrder(User user, List<OrderItemDTO> orderItemDTOList):**
   - Description: Create a new order.
-  - Functionality: Accepts order data and creates a new order, returning the details of the newly created order.
+  - Functionality: Accepts user data and a list of orderItemDTO, then creates a new order, returning the details of the newly created order.

 - **updateOrder(Long id, OrderDTO orderDTO):**
   - Description: Update an existing order.